John Hickenlooper: Early life, education, and career

-Mayor of Denver
+Mayor of Denver (2003–2011)

 In 2003, Hickenlooper ran for mayor of Denver.
 Campaigning on his business experience, he developed a series of creative television ads that separated him from the rest of the crowded field, including one in which he addressed unhappiness over a recent increase in parking rates by walking the streets to "feed" meters.
-He won the election and in July 2003 he took office as the 43rd mayor of Denver.
-TIME Magazine named him one of America's five best big-city mayors in 2005.
+He won the election and in July 2003 he took office as Denver's 43rd mayor.
+Time named him one of America's five best big-city mayors in 2005.

 On taking office, Hickenlooper inherited a "$70 million budget deficit, the worst in city history", which he was able to eliminate in his first term "without major service cuts or layoffs", according to Time.
-He won bipartisan support for a multibillion dollar mass public transit project, intended in part to attract investment and funded by a voter-approved sales tax increase.
+He won bipartisan support for a multibillion-dollar mass public transit project, intended in part to attract investment and funded by a voter-approved sales tax increase.

 In 2003, Hickenlooper announced a ten-year plan to end homelessness in Denver, citing it as one of the issues that prompted him to run for mayor.
 280 U.S. cities announced similar plans.
 The effort did not end homelessness in Denver, and in 2015 Denver's city auditor "released a scathing audit faulting the plan's implementation."
-The head of the agency responsible defended the program, saying it was "still housing 300-400 people a month in varying ways", while Hickenlooper argued that the point of such an ambitious target was to focus attention and resources on the problem.
+The head of the agency responsible defended the program, saying it was "still housing 300–400 people a month in varying ways", while Hickenlooper argued that the point of such an ambitious target was to focus attention and resources on the problem.
 In his governor's budget request for 2017–18, he asked lawmakers to allocate $12.3 million from taxes on marijuana to building homes for chronically homeless people.

 Hickenlooper established the Denver Scholarship Foundation, providing needs-based college scholarships to high school graduates.

 In May 2007, Hickenlooper was reelected with 88% of the vote.
 He resigned as mayor just before his inauguration as governor.

 2008 Democratic National Convention

 Hickenlooper was an executive member of the Denver 2008 Convention Host Committee and helped lead the successful campaign for Denver to host the 2008 Democratic National Convention, which was also the centennial anniversary of the city's hosting of the 1908 Democratic National Convention.

 In a controversial move decried by critics as breaching partisan ethics, the Hickenlooper administration arranged for the DNC host committee, a private nonprofit organization, to get untaxed fuel from Denver city-owned pumps, saving them 0.404 $/USgal.
 Once the arrangement came to light, the host committee agreed to pay taxes on the fuel already consumed and on all future fuel purchases.
-Also, Coors brewing company, based in Golden, Colorado, used "waste beer" to provide the ethanol to power a fleet of FlexFuel vehicles used during the convention.
+Also, Coors Brewing Company, based in Golden, Colorado, used "waste beer" to provide the ethanol to power a fleet of FlexFuel vehicles used during the convention.